Tame quivers and affine bases I: a Hall algebra approach to the canonical bases: Introduction

 We hope to use the well-known structure of representations of tame quivers to construct a PBW basis of $\bff$ and show its relation with a monomial basis clearly, similarly to the case of finite type.
 New progresses in this paper are as follows.

-\begin{enumerate} \item We introduce the reductive form $\cH^0$ by extending the composition subalgebra $\mathcal{C}^{\ast}$, which is a generic $\bbQ(v_q)$-subalgebra of $\cH^*(kQ)$.
-Inside $\cH^0$, we define a monomial basis and construct a PBW basis of integral form $\cC^*_\cZ$ of $\cC^*$, and obtain a unipotent triangular relation between these two bases over $\cZ=\bbZ[v,v^{-1}]$.
+\begin{enumerate} \item We introduce the reductive form $\cH^0$ by extending the generic composition algebra $\cC^*$, which is a $\bbQ(v)$-algebra with a natural PBW basis.
+By using the PBW basis of $\cH^0$, we define a monomial basis and construct a PBW basis for the integral form $\cC^*_\cZ$ of $\cC^*$, and obtain a unipotent triangular relation between these two bases over $\cZ=\bbZ[v,v^{-1}]$.
+We prove also that these two bases are $\cZ$-bases of $\cC^*_\cZ$.
 This is an improvement of the main result of \cite{Lin_Xiao_Zhang_Representations_of_tame_quivers_and_affine_canonical_bases} (see Section 6.5 of \cite{Lin_Xiao_Zhang_Representations_of_tame_quivers_and_affine_canonical_bases}). \item Each basis element of the PBW basis we constructed corresponds to an aperiodic module of the quiver $Q$ and a partition $\lambda$.
 This fulfill, in an algebraic way, that Lusztig's perverse sheaves $\IC(X(\bfc,|\lambda|),\cL_\lz)$ with the parameter $\bfc$ corresponds to the aperiodic representation $M(\bfc)$ of $Q$. \item For a partition $\lambda$ of homogeneous regular modules of ${\rm rep}\, Q$, we have the permutation action of the symmetric group $\mathfrak{S}_{|\lambda|}$.
 The indices $t_{\lambda}$ in the PBW basis elements $E(\bfc,t_\lz)$ are given by irreducible characters of $\mathfrak{S}_{|\lambda|}$, which correspond bijectively to the local systems $\mathcal{L}_{\lambda}$ of Lusztig's perverse sheaves. \item The final step is the construction of a bar-invariant basis according to an elementary linear algebra method of Lusztig (\cite{Lusztig_Introduction_to_quantum_groups}), by using the unipotent triangular relation between the monomial basis and the PBW basis.
 We prove that it coincides with the canonical basis, moreover, each element in the canonical basis is explicitly realized. \end{enumerate}

 In Section 2 and 3, we recall some basic definitions for quiver representations, Ringel-Hall algebras and quantum groups.
 In Section 4, we recall the algebraic construction of the canonical basis for the quantized enveloping algebra corresponding to a cyclic quiver given by Deng-Du-Xiao.
 The representations of affine quivers are recalled in Section 5.
 Then we define the extended composition algebra $\cH^0$, the PBW basis elements and their index set in Section 6, 7, 8.
 We give the construction of a monomial basis $\{\fkm^{\oz(\bfc,t_\lz)}|(\bfc,t_\lz)\in\cG^a\}$, a PBW basis $\{E(\bfc,t_\lz)|(\bfc,t_\lz)\in\cG^a\}$ and a bar-invariant basis $\{C(\bfc,t_\lz)|(\bfc,t_\lz)\in\cG^a\}$ in Section 9 and prove in Section 11 that the bar-invariant basis is exactly the canonical basis introduced in Section 10.
 Based on the proof of Theorem \ref{Theorem:1}, we give a more direct algorithm to compute $C(\bfc,t_\lz)$ in the last section.